jepstein-eagle/adaptable/packages/adaptable/readme/functions/freetext-column-function.md

 - **Wizard** - A series of steps facilitating the creation and editing of FreeText Columne.

-- **Column Menu** - Numeric columns have a `Create Format Column` Menu Item which starts the Format Column wizard; for columns already displaying as a Format Column it says `Edit Format Column`.
+- **Column Menu** - Existing FreeText columns have a `Edit Free Text Column` Menu Item which opens the Format Column wizard for that Column.

 ## Entitlements